CanonicalLtd/maas-docs/en/manage-backup.md

 sudo -u postgres pg_dumpall -c > ~/dump.sql
 ```

-If you run the above `pg_dumpall` process in the background you can ensure this
+If you run the above `pg_dumpall` process in the background, you can ensure
-has completed and that there are no other established sessions with the
+this has completed and that there are no other established sessions with the
 following command:

 ```bash